mosi2142/flutter_native_sms/README.md

 # send_sms_natively
-A Flutter plugin for sending native sms. for android only
+A Flutter plugin for sending native sms, and also choosing from which sim to send the sms.
+Note : this plugin works only for android.
+Ios is not implemented yet.

 ## Getting Started
 ```dart